 - If not, the issue probably arises from an equipment malfunction in your wireless keyboard.

-In the former scenario, you may go to Step 6 and take a closer look at your problem; in the latter however, you should visit the site of Dell Support for more customer service including technical support and warranty options.
+In the former scenario, you may go to Step 6 and take a closer look at your problem; in the latter however, you should visit Dell Support for technical support or warranty options.

 Step 6: Reconnect your device